sm00thb00th/bash-dev-enviro/README.md

 # Usage:

-Run first: ./redundanz.sh from $HOME/bash-dev-enviro.
+First:

+Edit shi3lD.sh and set $interface and $macadd.

+Edit sCRYPtUPdater.sh and set $dirINhome and $crapC0D3.

+run ./iNST4LL.sh from ../bash-dev-enviro.
 You must have an entry in the sudoers file

 The script will install all needed components:

 xfce4-terminal figlet x11-apps imagemagick mc mutt eject nano snort clamav apache2 mysql-server pychecker shellcheck perl git

-Close ./redundanz with ctrl+C.

-Open all files in your favorite Editor.

-Edit shi3lD.sh and set $interface and $macadd.

-Edit sCRYPtUPdater.sh and set $dirINhome and $crapC0D3.

-Make a space somewhere in all files, and save all files.

-Run ./sCRYPtUPdater.sh from $HOME/bash-dev-enviro.
-You must have an entry in the sudoers file.

-Set the time interval for 2 minutes only, just hit Enter, sCRYPtUPdater.sh is verbose.

-You should have 8 new files in /usr/local/bin.

-Close ./sCRYPtUPdater with ctrl+C.

 Run from Terminal: sCRYPtUPdater.sh, redundanz.sh to: